-Justin Barcia returns with the Monster Energy Yamaha Factory Racing team in 2019 poised for a comeback.
+Justin Barcia will stay the course in 2020 with the Monster Energy Yamaha Factory Racing team.

-He went on to turn heads in 2013, taking two wins his rookie season in a stacked 450SX class; first at the Phoenix Supercross and later that season in Seattle, Washington.
-Unfortunately for the New Yorker, his successes were also met with injury.
+2013 started as a breakout year for Justin.
+During his rooking season in a stacked premier 450SX Class, Barcia won the Phoenix Supercross and then again in Seattle, Washington.
+Unfortunately for the New Yorker, his successes were also met with injuries, which sidelined him from competition.

 Barcia has some international accolades as well.
-He has two King of Bercy titles, a Genoa Supercross win, and has been on the podium with Team USA at the Motocross of Nations in 2012 and 2015.
+Along with his three King of Bercy titles including his most recent in November of 2019, a Genoa Supercross win, and he has been on the podium with Team USA at the Motocross of Nations in 2012 and 2015.
+Justin was again a member of the 2018 Motocross of Nations Team.